The History of Rock Music: 1989-1994Raves, grunge, post-rock

 The gothic brand of punk-rock ("dark-punk"), that had seen the light in the heydays of the new wave, redefined gothic rock as a deeper and stronger mood than the one originally served by Black Sabbath and Alice Cooper.
 Gothic rock was, first and foremost, an attitude, and remained such during the 1990s.
 In the 1990s, that attitude was refined by a generation of musicians that could take advantage of improved studio technology and electronic instruments.

 Somewhat surprisingly, the leadership moved from Britain to the United States.
-Britain's gothic was limited to late purveyors of apocalyptic folk such as Rose McDowall's Sorrow, for example on Under The Yew Possessed (1993), and Michael Cashmore's Nature And Organisation, for example on Beauty Reaps The Blood Of Solitude (1994).
+Britain's gothic was limited to late purveyors of apocalyptic folk such as Rose McDowall's Sorrow, for example on Under The Yew Possessed (sep 1992/may 1993 - ?
+1993), and Michael Cashmore's Nature And Organisation, for example on Beauty Reaps The Blood Of Solitude (may 1994 - jun 1994).

 However, it was Sweden that came to rule European gothic.
 Roger Karmanik, the mastermind of Brighter Death Now and the founder of the Cold Meat Industry label, was the inspiration behind Sweden's gothic scene.
-Deutsch Nepal's Deflagration Of Hell (1991) was still under the influence of industrial music (the genetic source of this scene), but soon Scandinavia coined an original language: the "sound constructivist" school, that merged elements of ambient, gothic and industrial music, and, in general, relied on atmospheric keyboards and sometimes classical instruments to create terrifying visions of the otherworld; a genre that often sounded closer in spirit to classical music than to rock music.
-The works of In Slaughter Natives, such as Sacrosancts Bleed (1992), were feasts of excesses, relying on heavy-metal guitar and stormy beat-boxes as well as Gregorian litanies, Wagnerian choirs, martial drumming, etc. Love Is Colder Than Death's Teignmouth (1991) bridged the ancestral and the modern, the middle ages and cybernetics, ecstasy and hedonism, via a sequence that led from monk psalms, funereal tempos and organ drones to disco beats and bombastic arrangements.
-Mortiis (1), the brainchild of Emperor's bassist Haavard Ellefsen, transposed Klaus Schulze's symphonic grandeur and Brian Eno's majestic ambient ecstasy into gothic music, particularly with the two lengthy suites of The Songs Of A Long Forgotten Ghost (1993).
-Ordo Equilibrio (1), the project of multi-instrumentalist Tomas Pettersson, specialized in the glacial, desolate electronica first pioneered on Reaping The Fallen (1995).
-Arcana (1) refined the neoclassical, symphonic style on Dark Ages Of Reason (1996).
-The most abstract project was Morthound (Benny Nilsen), who sculpted the electroacoustic suites of This Crying Age (1991).
+Deutsch Nepal's Deflagration Of Hell (?
+1991 - ?
+1991) was still under the influence of industrial music (the genetic source of this scene), but soon Scandinavia coined an original language: the "sound constructivist" school, that merged elements of ambient, gothic and industrial music, and, in general, relied on atmospheric keyboards and sometimes classical instruments to create terrifying visions of the otherworld; a genre that often sounded closer in spirit to classical music than to rock music.
+The works of In Slaughter Natives, such as Sacrosancts Bleed (?
+1992 - ?
+1992), were feasts of excesses, relying on heavy-metal guitar and stormy beat-boxes as well as Gregorian litanies, Wagnerian choirs, martial drumming, etc. Love Is Colder Than Death's Teignmouth (?
+1991 - ?
+1991) bridged the ancestral and the modern, the middle ages and cybernetics, ecstasy and hedonism, via a sequence that led from monk psalms, funereal tempos and organ drones to disco beats and bombastic arrangements.
+Mortiis (1), the brainchild of Emperor's bassist Haavard Ellefsen, transposed Klaus Schulze's symphonic grandeur and Brian Eno's majestic ambient ecstasy into gothic music, particularly with the two lengthy suites of The Songs Of A Long Forgotten Ghost (mar 1993 - ?
+1993).
+Ordo Equilibrio (1), the project of multi-instrumentalist Tomas Pettersson, specialized in the glacial, desolate electronica first pioneered on Reaping The Fallen...
+The First Harvest (?
+1995 - ?
+1995).
+Arcana (1) refined the neoclassical, symphonic style on Dark Age Of Reason (mar 1996 - jul 1996).
+The most abstract project was Morthound (Benny Nilsen), who sculpted the electroacoustic suites of This Crying Age (jun 1991 - dec 1991).

-The master of nordic landscapes was Peter Andersson, known as Raison D'Etre (2), who experimented with both the "industrial folk" style of Prospectus I (1993), a set of psalms for string section and percussion instruments, and the "dark ambient" style of Within The Depths Of Silence And Phormations (1995), his most daring collage of samples, drones, monk-like chanting and futuristic electronics; a progression that led to the six neoclassical and mystical suites of In Sadness Silence And Solitude (1998).
+The master of nordic landscapes was Peter Andersson, known as Raison D'Etre (2), who experimented with both the "industrial folk" style of Prospectus I (dec 1992/jan 1993 - mar 1993), a set of psalms for string section and percussion instruments, and the "dark ambient" style of Within The Depths Of Silence And Phormations (dec 1994/may 1995 - ?
+1995), his most daring collage of samples, drones, monk-like chanting and futuristic electronics; a progression that led to the six neoclassical and mystical suites of In Sadness, Silence And Solitude (?
+1996/?
+1997 - oct 1997).

-Swedish composer Henrik "Nordvargr" Bjorkk was an original founder of Maschinenzimmer.412, or MZ.412, an outfit that helped define metal-industrial music with works such as In Nomine Dei Nostri Satanas Luciferi Excelsi (1995).
-Violence remained the common denominator of his subsequent projects: Folkstorm, best represented by the brutal sound of Information Blitzkrieg (1999); Toroidh, that debuted with the "European Trilogy", each episode being a romantic collage of wartime soundbites, notably Europe is Dead (2001); and Hydra Head 9, whose devastating wall of noise Power Display (2002) topped anything he had done before.
-The bleak electronic works released under his own name, Henrik Bjorkk, such as I End Forever (2004), The Dead Never Sleep (2005) and Vitagen (2005), on which he mastered the techniques of musique concrete, applied the same philosophy of terror to post-industrial droning music.
+Swedish composer Henrik "Nordvargr" Bjorkk was an original founder of Maschinenzimmer.412, or MZ.412, an outfit that helped define metal-industrial music with works such as In Nomine Dei Nostri Satanas Luciferi Excelsi (mar/dec 1994 - ?
+1995).
+Violence remained the common denominator of his subsequent projects: Folkstorm, best represented by the brutal sound of Information Blitzkrieg (?
+1999 - ?
+2000); Toroidh, that debuted with the "European Trilogy", each episode being a romantic collage of wartime soundbites, notably Europe is Dead (nov 2001 - ?
+2002); and Hydra Head 9, whose devastating wall of noise Power Display (jul/aug 2001 - ?
+2002) topped anything he had done before.
+The bleak electronic works released under his own name, Henrik Bjorkk, such as I End Forever (?
+2003 - jul 2004), The Dead Never Sleep (oct/dec 2004 - may 2005) and Vitagen (?
+2004 - jul 2005), on which he mastered the techniques of musique concrete, applied the same philosophy of terror to post-industrial droning music.

 In the United States, gothic rock was anchored around the label Projekt, founded by Black Tape For A Blue Girl's mastermind Sam Rosenthal, which mainly recruited bands in Arizona and California and promoted a similar, "classical-oriented" approach to atmospheric music.

 Lycia (22), the brainchild of guitarist and vocalist Michael Van Portfleet, achieved a solemn and profound synthesis of cosmic electronics, synth-pop, psychedelic-rock, and industrial music.
-Ionia (1991), featuring Dave Galas on keyboards, coined Van Portfleet's favorite setting of ghostly vocals floating in a soundscape of electronically-processed guitar tones and glacial orchestral counterpoints.
-A heavily-layered instrumental backbone sustained the emotional tension of the formally impeccable A Day In The Stark Corner (1993): on one hand, a lyrical, idyllic, dreamy undercurrent that percolated every fibre of the music; and, at the same time, a haunting and harrowing sense of despair, hinting at inescapable supernatural forces.
-The monumental The Burning Circle And Then Dust (1995), with Tara Vanflower on vocals, completed the moral Calvary of the previous works: a less catastrophic atmosphere revealed an ocean of somber melancholy, a foreign sense of beauty that underlined a process of self-discovery.
+Ionia (feb/jun 1991 - sep 1991), featuring Dave Galas on keyboards, coined Van Portfleet's favorite setting of ghostly vocals floating in a soundscape of electronically-processed guitar tones and glacial orchestral counterpoints.
+A heavily-layered instrumental backbone sustained the emotional tension of the formally impeccable A Day In The Stark Corner (aug 1991/jul 1992 - oct 1993): on one hand, a lyrical, idyllic, dreamy undercurrent that percolated every fibre of the music; and, at the same time, a haunting and harrowing sense of despair, hinting at inescapable supernatural forces.
+The monumental The Burning Circle And Then Dust (apr/dec 1994 - apr 1995), with Tara Vanflower on vocals, completed the moral Calvary of the previous works: a less catastrophic atmosphere revealed an ocean of somber melancholy, a foreign sense of beauty that underlined a process of self-discovery.
 This album codified Lycia's message, halfway between a philosophical treatise, a religious prophecy and the last thoughts of a dying man.
-By now free of the semiotic burden of his two masterpieces, Van Portfleet proceeded to sculpt the abstract ballads of Cold (1996), in a vein that evoked Dead Can Dance and that amounted, de facto, to a repudiation of his gothic roots.
+By now free of the semiotic burden of his two masterpieces, Van Portfleet proceeded to sculpt the abstract ballads of Cold (jan/feb 1996 - oct 1996), in a vein that evoked Dead Can Dance and that amounted, de facto, to a repudiation of his gothic roots.

-Arizona's contingent also featured: Michael Plaster's Soul Whirling Somewhere (1), whose Everyone Will Eventually Leave You (1995) was a cosmic and neoclassical update of Dead Can Dance's sound, a fragile polyphony of ethereal madrigals bridging Constance Demby's symphonic new-age music and Harold Budd's celestial ambient music; Lovesliescrushing, whose Xuvetyn (1996) bordered on ambient music; Julianna Towns' Skinner Box, also influenced by Dead Can Dance on The Imaginary Heart (1991).
+Arizona's contingent also featured: Michael Plaster's Soul Whirling Somewhere (1), whose Everyone Will Eventually Leave You (? ? - jun 1995) was a cosmic and neoclassical update of Dead Can Dance's sound, a fragile polyphony of ethereal madrigals bridging Constance Demby's symphonic new-age music and Harold Budd's celestial ambient music; Lovesliescrushing, whose Xuvetyn (jan 1992/jan 1995 - apr 1996) bordered on ambient music; Julianna Towns' Skinner Box, also influenced by Dead Can Dance on The Imaginary Heart Of (? ? - ?1991).

-Remnants of the army that followed Christian Death in Los Angeles included Faith And The Muse and Cradle Of Thorns (1), who penned the barbaric psychodramas of Feed Us (1994), woven around the contrast between the death-metal growl of a male singer and the operatic contralto of his female counterpart (Ty Elam and Tamera Slayton), and propelled by a mixture of disco-music, punk-rock and industrial rhythms.
+Remnants of the army that followed Christian Death in Los Angeles included Faith And The Muse and Cradle Of Thorns (1), who penned the barbaric psychodramas of Feed-Us (? ? - mar 1994), woven around the contrast between the death-metal growl of a male singer and the operatic contralto of his female counterpart (Ty Elam and Tamera Slayton), and propelled by a mixture of disco-music, punk-rock and industrial rhythms.

 Johnny Indovina's Human Drama (1) rose above the gothic scene of Los Angeles.
-A mostly-acoustic work, The World Inside (1991), introduced not only fairy-tale atmospheres and neoclassical passages but also the archaic undercurrent that resurfaced on Songs Of Betrayal (1995), a philosophical meditation that achieved anthemic overtones as well as plunged into suicidal dejection.
+A mostly-acoustic work, The World Inside (?
+1991 - mar 1992), introduced not only fairy-tale atmospheres and neoclassical passages but also the archaic undercurrent that resurfaced on Songs Of Betrayal (sep 1994/feb 1995 - ?
+1999), a philosophical meditation that achieved anthemic overtones as well as plunged into suicidal dejection.
 These works were so heavily arranged that each song sounded like a symphonic poem, when it was not as spare and austere as a chamber sonata.

 Offshoots of that school were to be found in Chicago, such as Padraic Ogl's Thanatos.

-In Australia, Darrin Verhagen's Shinjuku Thief (2) assembled collages of industrial, ambient, jazz and dance elements on Bloody Tourist (1992) and achieved the magniloquent orchestral gothic of The Witch Hammer (1993).
+In Australia, Darrin Verhagen's Shinjuku Thief (2) assembled collages of industrial, ambient, jazz and dance elements on Bloody Tourist (jul/dec 1991 - ?
+1992) and achieved the magniloquent orchestral gothic of The Witch Hammer (? ? - jul 1993).